Bring home photos of your favorite adventure

 If you are able to go on a multi-day rafting trip, you can raft two different rivers in two days!
 As part of your overall river rafting package, you can have photos taken from many different rapids- especially with American river rafting.
 These three rivers offer a range of options from mild to wild, from beginner to veteran, for families with younger (and older) kids.
 A few companies even offer rafting photo shows after dinner of you and your group taking on some very exciting rapids on the first day of your river trip.

 That is a great question.
 In the “old” days, you would head to the office and hope that they had the film ready for you to view the photos through a very small viewfinder.
 On some rafting trips, you could only obtain a flyer and would have to call the company once you returned home.
 Then, you could request a contact sheet of very small “mini” photos with a watermark.
 You would be able to pick out a photo or two and order 5×7’s or 8×10’s.
-Nowadays, all you need to do is go online, view the photos, and order the digital file so that you can view them right on your computer!
+Nowadays, all you need to do is go online to our website, click Your Photos, and order the digital file so that you can view them right on your computer!
 And if you want to make a collage or print a large poster, simply upload the photo(s) to Costco or Sam’s Club and pick them up the next day!